GitGuardian/ggshield/README.md

 Lines that are too long are truncated to match the size of the terminal, unless the verbose mode is used (`-v` or `--verbose`).

-# Contributing

-If you have questions you would like to ask the developers, or feedback you would like to provide, feel free to create an issue on our issue tracker.

-We would love to hear from you.
-Additionally, if you have a feature you would like to suggest, feel free to create an issue on our issue tracker.

 # Related open source projects

 - [truffleHog](https://github.com/dxa4481/truffleHog)